Baby Dee: Drag City: 2007–present

 By 2006, Baby Dee had grown tired of recording and returned to private life at her Cleveland home.
 Unfortunately, Dee's tree climbing career was cut short when a tree she was doctoring fell on a customer's home.
 The incident left Dee jobless and in need of money.
 Soon, though, Dee came into luck when she met musicians Will Oldham and Matt Sweeney, who were both fans of her work.
 They offered to produce an album for her, and while initially hesitant, Dee soon agreed.

 In 2008, Dee released her third official studio album (and her Drag City debut), Safe Inside the Day.
 The album was her first to feature collaborators, including producers Oldham and Sweeney and fellow eccentric personality/singer-songwriter Andrew WK.
 The album garnered significantly more attention than its predecessors and was well-reviewed by most.

 In 2010, Dee released her fourth album, A Book of Songs for Anne Marie, a re-recording of a limited-edition book and CD originally released by Durtro in 2004.
 The recording significantly expanded on the original version, adding chamber orchestration and three additional songs.
 The album also featured Dee, for the first time, predominantly using harp as opposed to piano.
 Following in the path of Safe Inside the Day, the album gained the artist further visibility and recognition.
 It was released on the Drag City label in America and on Tin Angel Records in the UK.

 In 2011, Baby Dee released her fifth album, Regifted Light.
 The album was recorded in Dee's home and produced by friend and collaborator Andrew WK.
 It featured mainly instrumental tracks performed on a Steinway D grand piano with a small backing band.

 In 2015, Baby Dee released her sixth album, I Am a Stick, on Tin Angel Records.
 "Working in what often sounds like a free-form style, the band's instrumentals punctuate Dee's piano arrangements, adding an element of unpredictability that's definitely more 'experimental' than anything she's done before".

+A collaboration with the Zeelandic (Dutch) singer-songwriter Broeder Dieleman lead to a full album titled Oh mijn ziel (2023), including a translation of Dee's song Morning Fire.

 Collaborations

-Baby Dee has worked with Antony and the Johnsons, Andrew WK, and many other artists on the New York City scene.
+Baby Dee has worked with Anohni and the Johnsons, Andrew WK, and many other artists on the New York City scene.
 She has toured extensively with Current 93, playing piano and harp.
 She has also toured with Marc Almond and The Dresden Dolls.
 In 2010 she toured with Little Annie.
 In 2016 and 2017 she toured with Swans and later appeared on their 2019 album Leaving Meaning.